Data Breach Insurance

 What are the types of data breach insurance?

 Commonly referred to as cyber liability insurance, data breach insurance helps cover the costs of cybersecurity breaches.
-The type of data breach insurance your business needs depends on the type of work that you do and how much cyber risk you face.
+The type of data breach insurance your business needs depends on the type of work you do and how much cyber risk you face.

 For instance, a web hosting company would need broader data breach insurance coverage than a medical office.
 While both businesses handle customer data, the web hosting company could be held liable for a data breach that affects its clients.